 - Olympus CKX53 Inverted microscope to visualize live cells, image capture and fluorescence observation.

-With improved image quality and ergonomics, the Olympus CKX53 delivers excellent performance and a comfortable workflow for a variety of cell culture needs including live cell observation, cell sampling and handling, image capture, and fluorescence observation.ADD TO SHORTLIST
+The Olympus CKX53 microscope delivers excellent performance, with improved image quality and ergonomics, as well as a comfortable workflow for a variety of cell culture needs such as live cell observation, cell sampling and handling, fluorescence observation, and image capture.ADD TO SHORTLIST